Recreational mathematics: Music

-Mathematical puzzles
+Puzzles

+Clumsy wagon, a puzzle that has as its core a mathematical problem that seeks to verify if it is possible for a wagon with only two points of contact to pass through a winding rail, available on the collection of Matemateca IME-USP.

 Mathematical puzzles require mathematics in order to solve them.
 They have specific rules, as do multiplayer games, but mathematical puzzles do not usually involve competition between two or more players.
 Instead, in order to solve such a puzzle, the solver must find a solution that satisfies the given conditions.

 Logic puzzles and classical ciphers are common examples of mathematical puzzles.
 Cellular automata and fractals are also considered mathematical puzzles, even though the solver only interacts with them by providing a set of initial conditions.

 As they often include or require game-like features or thinking, mathematical puzzles are sometimes also called mathematical games.
+These games can be done through different forms of media, such as board games, books, comics, and video games.